dinoherlambang/CSV-to-JSON-Converter-using-Python/README.md

 - Python 3.x
 - `chardet` library

-## You can install the required library using pip:
+## You have to install required library for automatic file extension or encode detection using pip:

 pip install chardet